 The Empire was demolished in 1961; a casualty of television, perhaps.
 The Kings Hall and the ARC long before that.
 For many years there was no designated theatre in Penge.
 Shows were still performed at Anerley Town Hall and pantomimes occasionally at Melvin Hall.
 Local resident Linda Huggins remembers performing in the Melvin Hall pantomimes which were always well-attended.

 In 2014 the Bridge House Theatre came into being in a room above the Bridge House Tavern.
-Brainchild of theatre director Guy Retallack and West End/Broadway musical star Rachel Tucker, both Penge residents, this small professional theatre has already won many Off Stage awards (Offies) for excellence.
+Brainchild of theatre director Guy Retallack and West End/Broadway musical star Rachel Tucker, both Penge residents, this small professional theatre won many Off Stage awards (Offies) for excellence.
 Shows such as Macbeth, It’s a Wonderful Life, Thrill Me, and Miracle on 34th Street were critically-praised and sell-out successes, building up a local following.
-Here Guy talks about his vision for the theatre:

 For further information on the Bridge House Theatre and for the current programme, see: https://thebridgehousetheatre.co.uk/shows/21-round-for-christmas/